ckan/ckan/doc/install-from-source.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 a.
 Create a Python virtual environment (virtualenv) to install CKAN into (in
-   this example we created a virtualenv called ``pyenv`` in our home
+   this example we create a virtualenv called ``pyenv`` in our home
    directory), and activate it::

-       cd ~
-       virtualenv --no-site-packages pyenv
+       virtualenv --no-site-packages ~/pyenv
-       . pyenv/bin/activate
+       . ~/pyenv/bin/activate

 b.
 Install the CKAN source code into your virtualenv.
 To install the latest
    development version of CKAN (the most recent commit on the master branch of